-Don’t worry – before you get second thoughts about visiting this beautiful landlocked nation in central Europe, there are plenty of ways on how you can overcome that minor setback and have an epic time there.
+Don’t worry – before you get second thoughts about visiting this beautiful landlocked nation in central Europe, there are plenty of ways you can overcome that minor setback and have an epic time here.

 Uber stopped operating in Budapest and all of Hungary after it got kicked out by legislation.
 While some call it a ban or a forced suspension, the bottom line is it’s not available.

-Many agree that Uber – a global transport app, operates under a certain advantage since it doesn’t have to adhere to the many laws and regulations applied to other forms of transport in a country.
-It is a disadvantage to local transport providers, and it affects their livelihoods negatively.
+Many agree that Uber operates with a certain advantage as it doesn’t have to adhere to the many laws and regulations applied to other forms of transport in a country.

-So to ensure that licensed taxi drivers are not adversely affected by the continuous usage of Uber, the Government of Hungary officially removed Uber from operating in any part of the country.
+So to ensure that licensed taxi drivers are not adversely affected by Uber, the government of Hungary officially banned the rideshare company from operating in any part of the country.

 If you are under the impression that the government’s decision to remove Uber has negatively affected the nation’s transport, think again.
 In fact, it has allowed the transport systems of Hungary to diversify and consistently maintain quality standards in all their forms of transport.